canlilar/vertex-ai-llm-examples/README.md

 ### Play time!
 Feel free to edit the examples with you own ideas!
 Keep in the mind the structure of the context is very important.

+### Disclaimer
+This repository itself is not an officially supported Google product.
+The code in this repository is for demonstrative purposes only.